mdfleming3/mdfleming3.github.io/_posts/2020-07-14-build-free-content-marketing-automation-tool-google.md

 Open [Google Docs](https://docs.google.com/), and create a new document.

-In this file, we will build our template that can be automated in the future.
-For my example, I will create two simple examples of frequent time sinks for marketers at professional service firms -- a web biography and a social media post.
+In this file, we will build our template that can be automated.
+To demonstrate, I will create two simple examples of time sinks for marketers at professional service firms -- a web biography and a social media post.

 Here is the content I wrote:

 ![build-free-content-marketing-automation-tool-google-six]({{ site.baseurl }}/assets/doc-auto-6.png)

 The text enclosed in the curly brackets is the variable that will be automated.
-In writing your document, you can create any variable you want, as long as it fits within a spreadsheet cell.
+As long as it fits within a spreadsheet cell, you can create any variable you want and reuse it infinitely.
 Examples may include simple values such as names, job titles, locations, number values, etc. Variables may also be full chunks of text (i.e. value propositions, specialties, quotes, etc.).

-**Note:** Variables can be used as many times as possible, but they require exact formatting (i.e. {{first-name}} {{First-name}} {{first_name}} are considered different variables).
+**Note:** Variables can be used as many times as possible, but they require exact formatting.
 As so, I prefer to use all lowercase letters and hyphens.

-Once you have created your document, save your document.
+Once completed, save your document.

 #### Step 3: Creating Google Sheets Document: